-A: Soon, the entire BIKETOWN system will be ebikes.
-1500 new ebikes will hit the streets in September (with even more to come in the next few years).
+A: They're here!
+The entire BIKETOWN system is ebikes.
+1500 new ebikes hit the streets in September (with even more to come in the next few years).
 They have electric pedal assist, so you still have to pedal but when you do, the electric motor gives you a boost so you can go faster and get up hills and bridges more easily.

 A: Yes!
 We’re adding many new stations over the next few years, starting with 30 this year.
 The service area where you can lock a bike is growing by 13 square miles this year, mostly into East Portland (to 117th Ave. at the furthest point and down to Foster).

-Q: Will the new bikes cost the same to ride as the old BIKETOWN?
+Q: Do the new bikes cost the same to ride as the old BIKETOWN?

 A: The annual membership is still just $99, but there’s also a $0.10/minute fee (discounted for members from $0.20/minute) while you’re riding (to help offset the increased costs of operating ebikes).

 A: Yes!
-Make sure you have turned on automatic updates to get the new BIKETOWN app as soon as it's launched.
-Otherwise, you will need to update your app to access ebikes.
+Make sure you have turned on automatic updates to get the new BIKETOWN app.
+Otherwise, update your app to access ebikes.
 You’ll also be able to rent BIKETOWN bikes from the Lyft app by clicking the bike icon at the bottom of the app.

 NOTE: If you do not already have a Lyft account, you will have to re-register in the BIKETOWN app in order to ride the ebikes.
 If you do have a Lyft account currently and the phone number in your Lyft account matches the phone number in your current BIKETOWN account, your account information will automatically be populated into the new BIKETOWN app and you'll be able to ride right away.

-Q: Will the new bikes have locks on them?
+Q: Do the new bikes have locks on them?